-Teams are required to observe Ground Authority Regulations and the ECB Range Hitting Directive and to exercise the utmost care and caution when engaging in practice and pre-match warm-up and 'hitting up' activities so as to avoid the risk of injury to members of the public, damage to the centre wicket region and to perimeter fencing.
+Teams are required to observe Ground Authority Regulations and the ECB Range Hitting Directive and to exercise the utmost care and caution when engaging in practice and prematch warm-up and 'hitting up' activities so as to avoid the risk of injury to members of the public, damage to the centre wicket region and to perimeter fencing.

-27 Law 27 - The wicket-keeper
+27 LAW 27 - THE WICKET-KEEPER

-28 Law 28 - The fielder
+28 LAW 28 - THE FIELDER

-- 28.1 At the instant of delivery there shall not be more than five fielders on the leg side. - 28.2 For the first 5 overs (powerplay overs) only in a 20-over innings, at the instant of delivery no more than two fielders are permitted to be outside an area bounded by two semi-circles centred on each middle stump (each with a radius of 30 yards for Men's Hundred and each with a radius of 25.15 yards (23m) for Women's Hundred) and joined by a parallel line on each side of the pitch (the fielding circle).

-The fielding circle should be marked by painted white 'dots' at five-yard intervals, each 'dot' to be covered by a white plastic or rubber disc measuring seven inches in diameter.

-28.3 In circumstances when the number of overs of the batting team is reduced, the powerplay overs in 28.2 shall be reduced in accordance with the table below.
+- 28.1 At the instant of delivery there shall not be more than five fielders on the leg side. - 28.2 For the first 5 overs (powerplay overs) only in a 20-over innings, at the instant of delivery no more than two fielders are permitted to be outside an area bounded by two semi-circles centred on each middle stump (each with a radius of 30 yards for Men's Hundred and each with a radius of 25.15 yards (23m) for Women's Hundred) and joined by a parallel line on each side of the pitch (the fielding circle, Ref Appendix B and Appendix C respectively). - 28.3 The fielding circle should be marked by painted white 'dots' at five-yard intervals, each 'dot' to be covered by a white plastic or rubber disc measuring seven inches in diameter. - 28.4 In circumstances when the number of overs of the batting team is reduced, the powerplay overs in 28.2 shall be reduced in accordance with the table below.
 For the sake of clarity, it should be noted that the table shall apply to both the 1st and 2nd innings of the match.

 Total overs in innings No. of powerplay overs.balls for which fielding restrictions in 28.2 shall apply

 5 1.1

 6 1.3

 7 1.4

 8 2.0

 9 2.1

 10 2.3

 11 2.4

-12 3.0

-13 3.1

-14 3.3

-15 3.4

-16 4.0

-17 4.1

-18 4.3

-19 4.4